 The only investment strategy that deviates from the straightforward investment in stock and/or bonds is our Specialty Investment Objective, which engages in the selling of covered call options against long positions of stock held in clients' accounts.
 This strategy has been widely undertaken for decades and, while confusing to the uninitiated, is recognized as a very conservative and safer way to invest in equities than normal buy-and-hold investing.
-This strategy is employed only under a specific contract with the client.
+This strategy is employed only under a specific contract with the client and is not currently in use.